- Home

 If you’re getting a loan to purchase a new set of wheels, a car loan is not your only option.
 You can also use a personal loan to finance your purchase.
 So what’s the difference between the two, and why would you choose one over the other?
 Let’s find out.

 A car loan is not very different from a personal loan.
-However, as the name implies, a car loan can only be used to purchase a new or an old car.
-On the other hand, a personal loan will allow you to borrow funds for various purposes, including your upcoming holiday or purchasing a vehicle.
+However, as the name suggests, a car loan can only be used to buy a new or used vehicle, whereas a personal loan gives you the flexibility to use the funds as you see fit.

 Fixed vs variable rate